HD 209458 b: Atmosphere composition

 On April 10, 2007, Travis Barman of the Lowell Observatory announced evidence that the atmosphere of HD 209458 b contained water vapor.
 Using a combination of previously published Hubble Space Telescope measurements and new theoretical models, Barman found strong evidence for water absorption in the planet's atmosphere.
 His method modeled light passing directly through the atmosphere from the planet's star as the planet passed in front of it.
 However, this hypothesis is still being investigated for confirmation.

 Barman drew on data and measurements taken by Heather Knutson, a student at Harvard University, from the Hubble Space Telescope, and applied new theoretical models to demonstrate the likelihood of water absorption in the atmosphere of the planet.
 The planet orbits its parent star every three and a half days, and each time it passes in front of its parent star, the atmospheric contents can be analyzed by examining how the atmosphere absorbs light passing from the star directly through the atmosphere in the direction of Earth.

 According to a summary of the research, atmospheric water absorption in such an exoplanet renders it larger in appearance across one part of the infrared spectrum, compared to wavelengths in the visible spectrum.
 Barman took Knutson's Hubble data on HD 209458 b, applied to his theoretical model, and allegedly identified water absorption in the planet's atmosphere.

 On April 24, the astronomer David Charbonneau, who led the team that made the Hubble observations, cautioned that the telescope itself may have introduced variations that caused the theoretical model to suggest the presence of water.
 He hoped that further observations would clear the matter up in the following months.
 As of April 2007, further investigation is being conducted.

 On October 20, 2009, researchers at JPL announced the discovery of water vapor, carbon dioxide, and methane in the atmosphere.

 The refined spectra obtained in 2021 has detected instead water vapor, carbon monoxide, hydrogen cyanide, methane, ammonia and acetylene, all consistent with the extremely high carbon to oxygen molar ratio of 1.0 (while Sun has C/O molar ratio of 0.55).
 If true, the HD 209458 b may be a prime example of the carbon planet.

 Magnetic field

 In 2014, a magnetic field around HD 209458 b was inferred from the way hydrogen was evaporating from the planet.
 It is the first (indirect) detection of a magnetic field on an exoplanet.
 The magnetic field is estimated to be about one tenth as strong as Jupiter's.

+Since HD 209458 b orbits less than 0.1 AU from its host star, theorists hypothesized that it may cause stellar flaring synchronized to the orbital period of the exoplanet.
+A 2011 search for these magnetic star-planet interactions that would result in coronal radio emissions did not detect any signal.
+Similarly, no magnetospheric radio emissions were detected from the planet either.